Hazard Communication (HazCom) with the Globally Harmonized System (GHS) Training

 - Identify information specified in each of the 16 sections of the Safety Data Sheet.

-- Lesson 1: OSHA HCS Aligned with the GHS– This lesson will focus on the specific requirements of the Hazard Communication Standard (HCS) and how its alignment with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) has resulted in enhanced protection for American workers from potential chemical exposures.
+This lesson will focus on the specific requirements of the Hazard Communication Standard (HCS) and how its alignment with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) has resulted in enhanced protection for American workers from potential chemical exposures.
 The lesson will also outline the responsibilities of chemical manufacturers and downstream users under the HCS.

-- Lesson 3: Chemical Labels– This lesson will explain the requirements for utilizing the standardized hazard information (such as HCS pictograms and U.S. Department of Transportation labels) on every chemical to make it easy for handlers to access critical information in the workplace.
+This lesson will explain the requirements for utilizing the standardized hazard information (such as HCS pictograms and U.S. Department of Transportation labels) on every chemical to make it easy for handlers to access critical information in the workplace.
 The lesson will also describe in detail the different elements of hazardous chemical labels and other considerations in the workplace.
 Summary information on the differences between hazard ratings under the HCS and other labeling systems such as the National Fire Protection Association (NFPA) and the Hazardous Materials Identification System (HMIS) is also included.